?>

 Morning Sun Nature reserve is home to a wide diversity of wildlife from the massive eland to the small elephant shrew all playing a vital role in this unique ecosystem.

-Antelope: 19 species sighted on Morningsun Reserve alone (including rare Sharp's Grysbok, Red Duiker, Sable, Tsessebe and Cape Eland)
+Antelope: 19 species sighted on Morningsun Reserve alone (including rare Sharp's grysbok, red duiker, sable, tsesebe and eland)

-Primates: 5 species regionally and 4 locally (namely charismatic Greater and Lesser Bush Babies, Vervet Monkeys and Chacma Baboons)
+Primates: 5 species regionally and 4 locally (namely charismatic greater and lesser bush babies, vervet monkeys and baboons)

 Pangolin: (M. temminckii)